rothfield/doremi-script/README.md

 DoremiScript
 ============

+See http://github.com/rothfield/doremi-script-gui for the code for a web gui for doremi-script.

 **DoremiScript** is a small language for creating [letter based musical notation](http://en.wikipedia.org/wiki/Letter_notation).
 It currently supports western ABC style notation, [Numbered notation](http://http://en.wikipedia.org/wiki/Numbered_musical_notation) using 1234567, [Sargam](http://en.wikipedia.org/wiki/Swara) notation using english letters SrRgGmMPdnN as used at the AACM for notating Ragas, and [Devanagri notation in Bhatkande style](http://en.wikipedia.org/wiki/Musical_notation#India) [(See also)](http://www.omenad.net/page.php?goPage=http%3A%2F%2Fwww.omenad.net%2Farticles%2Fomeswarlipi.htm) using Devanagri letters for the sargam letters. **DoremiScript** lets you write letter music notation using an easy-to-read, easy-to-write plain text format, then nicely formats it using css and html.
 DoremiScript can also generate standard western notation via a [Lilypond](http://lilypond.org) converter.

 Try the [online version](http://ragapedia.com)